 Mining with Zebra in Docker

-will start a container on Mainnet and bind port 8232 on your Docker host.
+This command starts a container on Mainnet and binds port 8232 on your Docker host.
 If you want to start generating blocks, you need to let Zebra sync first.

 Note that you must pass the address for your mining rewards via the